intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 Some of the goals for the IETF should include:

 * Connecting IETF with others.
-Given that the issue is broad, it is difficult for one standards organisation to take significant actions.
+Given that the issue is broad, it is difficult for one standards organisation alone to make a significant impact, or even have the full picture.
 Working in collaboration others is necessary.
 And understanding the situation beyond technology will be needed.

 * Continuous improvement.
 As argued by Vesna Manojlovic, it is important that the IETF (among others) sets itself on a continuous